The Plane Train: System operation

 On the platforms and inside the trains, color video displays provide system information in eight languages (English, French, German, Spanish, Japanese, Chinese, Arabic and Korean) as well as information about dining and shopping options in the concourses.
 Platform displays announce the time of arrival for the next train and its destination.

 Audible announcements deliver station information and warn passengers of the train's movements.
 The messages use the NATO phonetic alphabet to identify each Terminal station.
 For instance, the message announcing Concourse B says:

 The next stop is for B Gates.
 B, as in Bravo.

 The one exception to this is Concourse D, which uses the APCO radiotelephony spelling alphabet where "David" is used rather than "Delta" to avoid confusion with Delta Air Lines, which operates its main hub at ATL.

-From 1 a.m. to 5 a.m., the Plane Train runs in a reduced service mode, with only two trains both running on a single track back and forth.
-In this configuration, the two trains pass each other in sidings near the Concourse B platforms.
-The remaining trains receive routine maintenance at this time.
+Occasionally, the Plane Train will run in a single-track reduced service mode overnight from 1 a.m. to 5 a.m.
+The airport usually runs three trains in single-track mode.
+Two trains will shuttle on one track between the Domestic Terminal and Concourse D with the two trains passing each other via passing sidings near Concourse B. The third train will shuttle on the same track between Concourse D and Concourse F. The remaining trains receive routine maintenance at this time.
 The only time the train system is shut down is on Wednesday mornings at 1 a.m. during the off-peak time for maintenance of the track.
 The system began operating overnight in this configuration in 2018, having previously shut down completely each night.
-The "shuttle mode" overnight schedule is expected to end in July 2025, at which point the trains will return to full 24/7 service.

 The airport says it takes three shifts with 123 employees to keep the plane train running 24 hours a day.
 While the trains are self driving, there are always two control operators on duty.